wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Secret processing (parsing and tokenizing)

 By default AWS Secrets Manager stores secret as simple key-value JSON object - and thus JSON processor is set as default.
-In some cases, user may want to specify custom format, either more complex JSON object, or even XML document.
+In some cases, user may want to specify custom format, either complex JSON object or even XML document.

 In order to support such scenarios, it is possible to specify custom secret processor: